The Art of Paraphrasing

 The Problem with Paraphrasing

-Sometimes a students is not sure when a paraphrase must be credited to the original author and when the ideas constitute common knowledge that need not be credited.
+Sometimes a student is not sure when a paraphrase must be credited to the original author and when the ideas constitute common knowledge that need not be credited.
 In addition, the line between our own ideas and ideas that we have absorbed from other people is often unclear to us.
 An essential part of the learning process is making intentional the integration of new ideas.
 We analyze ideas, reformulate them, and integrate them with ideas and beliefs that we already possess.
 In this way, we make them our own.
 We must become clear about when we have integrated and reordered an idea sufficiently to make it our own and when it must be credited to the original source.

 Much unintentional plagiarism can be prevented by explaining the differences among quotations, paraphrases, and summaries, and giving students a set of guidelines and exercises to help them learn when they need or need not give credit to their source.